Krunal1997patel/node-db-challenge/README.md

 - [ ] Explain the difference between `Relational Databases` and `SQL`.

+  - RDBMS is the database that does the storing, updating, and deleting.
+SQL  is the language  access and control RDBMSs

 - [ ] Why do tables need a `primary key`?

+  - Each table need a unique `primary key` to be be joinable on something.
+It ensures this uniqueness and which can be used to retrieve individual rows.

 - [ ] What is the name given to a table column that references the primary key on another table.

+  -  Foreign key

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.

+    - To have a many to many relationship between tables is to have third table which connects them with foreign key.

 ## Minimum Viable Product